Page 60 – 62

 The first person we saw today was Taya, a friendly and extremely busy young woman.
 Taya is in her mid to late ’20s or maybe early ’30s — she is tall and has a brown, shoulder-length bob.
 She seems a bit flustered and is a fast walker.
 She is the clinical nursing consultant filling in for Krista.
 We will meet Krista next visit.

-Taya is acting CNC for RPA youth cancer support services.
+Taya is acting CNC for Princeton youth cancer support services.
 She will coordinate Bren’s appointments and liaise between the specialists and us.
 She pops away often — to attend to other matters.

 Dr V is in no rush to get us in and out.
 He is calm, speaks slowly and talks to us in easy to understand terms.
 Taya is impressed by Dr V, both as a doctor and a person, and I get the impression that she is very excited at the opportunity to be both working with and learning from him.
 She tells me that he specialises in paediatric cases.
-We are fortunate to have him as a part of Bren’s team.
+We are fortunate to have him on Bren’s team.

 At this consultation, we hear what type of cancer Brendan has for the first time.
 We knew it was a sarcoma, but now it has a name, Undifferentiated Pleomorphic Sarcoma.
 It is a rare and aggressive type of cancer.
 We listen carefully to the information Dr V is sharing.
 I blink hard when he tells us the worst-case scenario is death.
 I don’t want to cry.
 It’s hard not to.

 Hearing Bren could die shocks us both.
 Logically we knew that.
 Everyone knows cancer kills.
 But not my husband.
 I wasn’t ready to hear it could kill Bren.
 Then, for the second time since being diagnosed, we hear this type of cancer is highly treatable.
 I’m relieved to the point of feeling faint.